Member State law - Croatia

 - Directive (EU) 2016/1919 of the European Parliament and of the Council of 26 October 2016 on legal aid for suspects and accused persons in criminal proceedings and for requested persons in European arrest warrant proceedings (OJ L 297, 4.
 11 2016).

 Criminal proceedings are conducted at the request of an authorised prosecutor.

-The authorised prosecutor of offences for which criminal proceedings are initiated ex officio is a public prosecutor (državni odvjetnik), while the authorised prosecutor of offences for which criminal proceedings are initiated by private action is a private prosecutor.
+The authorised prosecutor in criminal proceedings in respect of the offences prosecuted ex officio is a public prosecutor, while in respect of those prosecuted by private charges the authorised prosecutor is a private person.
 In the case of certain criminal offences laid down by law, criminal proceedings are initiated by a public prosecutor only at the motion of the victim.
-Unless provided otherwise by law, the public prosecutor is required to initiate criminal proceedings where there are reasonable grounds for believing that a certain person has committed a criminal offence for which criminal proceedings are initiated ex officio and there are no legal impediments to the prosecution of the person in question.
+Unless otherwise stipulated by law, the public prosecutor shall institute criminal proceedings if there is grounded suspicion of a certain person having committed a criminal offence prosecuted ex officio, provided that there are no legal impediments to prosecuting the respective person.